 • A real team player

-• Taking more initiative
+• Take more initiative.

-• Take care of personal needs
+• Take care of personal needs.

-• Be open to the “big picture”
+• Be open to the “big picture.”

-• Recognize the value of conflict
+• Recognize the value of conflict.

-It is not uncommon for ISFJs to carry the sins of the world on their shoulders; and they easily accept the blame for malfunctions and mistakes.”
+It is not uncommon for ISFJs to carry the sins of the world on their shoulders.
+They easily accept the blame for malfunctions and mistakes.

 • Organizing facts and details to accomplish a goal